The Best Email Apps to suit your communication needs. These android email alternatives are Free to Download.

 You can also bundle similar messages together so deleting them can be done with one swipe, and categories for this are Finance, Forums, Low Priority, Promos, Purchases, Social, and Updates.
 The search feature will quickly help you find relevant information, and the app is easy to navigate with a great user interface.

 6. BLUE MAIL – EMAIL EXCHANGE (free)

-Blue Mail may not be as well known as some of the other apps on our list.
-Nevertheless, it has plenty to offer and is extremely popular with users, gaining a whopping 4.6-star rating on the Google Play Store.
+Blue Mail may not be as popular as some of the other apps on our list.
+Nevertheless, it has plenty to offer and is extremely popular with users, gaining a whopping 4.6-star rating.
 It has a stylish design with a dark theme and offers a unified account experience so you can sync multiple mailboxes into one interface.

 Features include group emailing, smart push notifications (including quiet hours, custom sounds, vibrate, LED light, snooze and more), configurable menus, support for Android Wear, and scrollable and unread widgets.
 You can also set a timed lock screen to ensure the privacy of your emails.